BioPC/home-pv-control/README.md

 Home PV Control manages PV inverter power limits while HBC remains responsible for battery charging, discharging and strategy selection.

+> ⚠️ Home PV Control is designed for PV inverters that support external power limit control (curtailment).
+>
-> Home PV Control does **not** modify Home Battery Control files.
+> ⚠️ Home PV Control does **not** modify Home Battery Control files.
 It runs next to HBC.

 ## What it does